 This form is always required.
-You must fill out a “Motion/Opposition Fee Information Sheet” every time you file a motion or opposition.
 This form tells the Clerk of Court whether you have to pay a filing fee.
 There is typically a $25 filing fee to file your opposition.
 If you originally got a divorce by filing a Joint Petition for Divorce, the Court will charge an additional $57 the first time you file an opposition as part of a reopened case.
-This additional fee goes into effect July 1, 2015.

-Opposition to Motion to Modify Custody, Visitation, and Child Support: This opposition may be used by parents who want to respond to the other parent’s request to change the custody or visitation schedule and/or child support.
+Opposition to Motion to Modify Custody, Visitation, and Child Support: This opposition may be used to respond to the other parent’s request to change the custody or visitation schedule and/or child support.

-Opposition to Motion for Permission to Relocate: This opposition may be used by parents who want to respond to a parent's request to relocate with the children.
+Opposition to Motion for Permission to Relocate: This opposition may be used to respond to a parent's request to relocate with the children.

-Opposition to Motion to Modify Child Support and/or Spousal Support: This opposition may be used by anyone who wants to respond to a person’s request to change the child support and/or alimony order.
+Opposition to Motion to Modify Child Support and/or Spousal Support: This opposition may be used to respond to a person’s request to change the child support and/or alimony order.

 Generic Opposition: If you were served with a motion about something other than the topics above, you can file an opposition using the “Generic Opposition” form below.
 You must include a summary of the legal basis for your opposition, explain the reason you are opposing the motion, and state what you would like the judge to order.

-If you want to file exhibits to support your motion or opposition, download and complete the Exhibit Appendix (pdf).
+If you want to file exhibits to support your motion or opposition, download and complete an Exhibit Appendix.
 Each exhibit must be identified in the table of contents, and every exhibit must be separated by a blank page that says "Exhibit __" with the number of the exhibit inserted.

-Just like with your initial documents, you can file the Opposition, the Motion/Opposition Fee Information Sheet, and the Financial Disclosure Form in one of three ways:
+Just like with your initial documents, you can file the Opposition, the Motion/Opposition Fee Information Sheet, and the Financial Disclosure Form in one of these ways: